kubeedge/website/docs/setup/install-with-keadm.md

 ```

 #### keadm deprecated join

-You can also use `keadm deprecated join` to start edgecore from release pacakge.
+You can also use `keadm deprecated join` to start Edgecore from the release pacakge.
 It will download release packages from [KubeEdge release website](https://github.com/kubeedge/kubeedge/releases), and then start `edgecore` in binary progress.

 Example:

 ```shell
 keadm deprecated join --cloudcore-ipport="THE-EXPOSED-IP":10000 --token=27a37ef16159f7d3be8fae95d588b79b3adaaf92727b72659eb89758c66ffda2.eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1OTAyMTYwNzd9.JBj8LLYWXwbbvHKffJBpPd5CyxqapRQYDIXtFZErgYE --kubeedge-version=1.12.0
 ```

 Output:

 ```shell
 MQTT is installed in this host
 ...